DeSAM: Decoupled Segment Anything Model for Generalizable Medical Image Segmentation: Abstract

 \section{Abstract}

-Deep learning based automatic medical image segmentation models often suffer from domain shift, where the models trained on a source domain do not generalize well to other unseen domains.
-As a vision foundation model with powerful generalization capabilities, Segment Anything Model (SAM) shows potential for improving the cross-domain robustness of medical image segmentation.
-However, SAM and its fine-tuned models performed significantly worse in fully automatic mode compared to when given manual prompts.
-Upon further investigation, we discovered that the degradation in performance was related to the coupling effect of poor prompts and mask segmentation.
-In fully automatic mode, the presence of inevitable poor prompts (such as points outside the mask or boxes significantly larger than the mask) can significantly mislead mask generation.
-To address the coupling effect, we propose the decoupling SAM (DeSAM).
-DeSAM modifies SAM's mask decoder to decouple mask generation and prompt embeddings while leveraging pre-trained weights.
-We conducted experiments on publicly available prostate cross-site datasets.
-The results show that DeSAM improves dice score by an average of 8.96\% (from 70.06\% to 79.02\%) compared to previous state-of-the-art domain generalization method.
-Moreover, DeSAM can be trained on personal devices with entry-level GPU since our approach does not rely on tuning the heavyweight image encoder.
+Deep learning-based medical image segmentation models often suffer from domain shift, where the models trained on a source domain do not generalize well to other unseen domains.
+As a prompt-driven foundation model with powerful generalization capabilities, the Segment Anything Model (SAM) shows potential for improving the cross-domain robustness of medical image segmentation.
+However, SAM performs significantly worse in automatic segmentation scenarios than when manually prompted, hindering its direct application to domain generalization.
+Upon further investigation, we discovered that the degradation in performance was related to the coupling effect of inevitable poor prompts and mask generation.
+To address the coupling effect, we propose the Decoupled SAM (DeSAM).
+DeSAM modifies SAM's mask decoder by introducing two new modules: a prompt-relevant IoU module (PRIM) and a prompt-decoupled mask module (PDMM).
+PRIM predicts the IoU score and generates mask embeddings, while PDMM extracts multi-scale features from the intermediate layers of the image encoder and fuses them with the mask embeddings from PRIM to generate the final segmentation mask.
+This decoupled design allows DeSAM to leverage the pre-trained weights while minimizing the performance degradation caused by poor prompts.
+We conducted experiments on publicly available cross-site prostate and cross-modality abdominal image segmentation datasets.
+The results show that our DeSAM leads to a substantial performance improvement over previous state-of-the-art domain generalization methods.
 The code is publicly available at \url{https://github.com/yifangao112/DeSAM}.

 \keywords{Segment Anything Model \and Medical Image Segmentation \and Single-source Domain Generalization.}